 In its first five years, SpringBoard has placed 12 looked after children at five boarding schools at the instigation of five local authorities: East Sussex, Brighton & Hove, Hammersmith & Fulham, Haringey, and Suffolk.

 On July 1, 2017, the Royal National Children's Foundation merged with The SpringBoard Bursary Foundation to create a single charity, the Royal National Children's SpringBoard Foundation.
-The enlarged charity currently supports some 700 vulnerable young people at boarding school.
+The enlarged charity currently supports almost 700 vulnerable young people at boarding school.
 It intends to expand this to at least 1,000 'assisted boarders' during the next 3-5 years.
-The Patron of the new, combined charity is The Princess Royal.
+The Patron of the new, combined charity is HRH The Princess Royal.
 The Chief Executive is Ian Davenport, a former boarding school head, who has been leading SpringBoard since its launch in 2012.
 See also Royal National Children's Foundation.

 Further information: Ian Davenport, Chief Executive.

 London SW1W 0BD